tropicalcityv2g-hash/Powering-tropical-cities/README.md

 i).
 Detailed description of each script is included in the top of script.

 ii).
 The code for **Battery degradation simulation** is adapted from BLAST-List (https://github.com/NREL/BLAST-Lite).
-All the revelant battery models and parameters can be found in that repository.
+All the revelant battery models and parameters can be found at https://github.com/NREL/BLAST-Lite

 iii).
 Electricity demand and solar irradiance data are publicly available from the Energy Market Authority of Singapore (https://www.ema.gov.sg/resources/statistics).
 Data for the derivation of location-specific PV generation potentials are also publicly available as described in [1].
 Travel survey and census data are publicly available from the Singapore Department of Statistics (https://www.singstat.gov.sg/publications/reference/cop2020).
 Individual-level mobility data are not publicly available due to privacy considerations, while the data to reproduce the findings and figures in this paper are all available in this repository.